Proposed rule; reopening of comment period.

 We request that you send comments only by the methods described above.
 We will post all comments on http://www.regulations.gov.
 This generally means that we will post any personal information you provide us (see the Public Comments section below for more information).

-We will accept written comments and information during this reopened comment period on our proposed listing and proposed critical habitat for the Chupadera springsnail that published in the Federal Register on August 2, 2011 (76 FR 46218).
+We will accept written comments and information during this reopened comment period on our proposed listing as endangered and our proposed designation of critical habitat for the Chupadera springsnail that was published in the Federal Register on August 2, 2011 (76 FR 46218), our draft economic analysis and draft environmental assessment of the proposed designation, and the amended required determinations provided in this document.
 We will consider information and recommendations from all interested parties.
-We intend that any final action resulting from this proposal be as accurate as possible and based on the best available scientific and commercial data.
+We are particularly interested in comments concerning:

-If you previously submitted comments or information on the proposed rule, please do not resubmit them.
-We have incorporated them into the public record, and we will fully consider them in the preparation of our final determination.
-Our final determination concerning this proposed listing and critical habitat will take into consideration all written comments and any additional information we receive.
+If you submitted comments or information on the proposed rule (76 FR 46218) during the initial comment period from August 2, 2011, to October 3, 2011, please do not resubmit them.
+We will incorporate them into the public record as part of this comment period, and we will fully consider them in the preparation of our final determination.
+Our final determination concerning revised critical habitat will take into consideration all written comments and any additional information we receive during both comment periods.
+On the basis of public comments, we may, during the development of our final determination, find that areas proposed are not essential, are appropriate for exclusion under section 4(b)(2) of the Act, or are not appropriate for exclusion.

-You may submit your comments and materials concerning the proposed rule by one of the methods listed in ADDRESSES.
+You may submit your comments and materials concerning the proposed rule, draft economic analysis, or draft environmental assessment by one of the methods listed in ADDRESSES.
 We request that you send comments only by the methods described in ADDRESSES.

 If you submit a comment via http://www.regulations.gov, your entire comment—including any personal identifying information—will be posted on the Web site.
 We will post all hardcopy comments on http://www.regulations.gov as well.
 If you submit a hardcopy comment that includes personal identifying information, you may request at the top of your document that we withhold this information from public review.
 However, we cannot guarantee that we will be able to do so.